Dogstudio/highway/README.md

 All events give you access to some parameters named:

-- `from`: The renderer of the page you come from.
+- `from`: The the full page DOM and the view you come from.
-- `to`: The renderer of the page you go to.
+- `to`: The full page DOM and the view you go to.
 - `state`: The state of **Highway** that contains all the informations about the URL of the page you go to.
 - `error`: The error that occured during the navigation related to the HTTP request.